hswick/jutsu/README.md

 (jutsu/dataset! [[0 4 2 0] [1 2 3 4]])
 ```

-##

-## Client Side Web Socket
-Sente receives event via chsk/receive and jutsu uses pattern matching to route the events appropriately.
-Currently using core.match to deal with events:
-:graph/graph
-:graph/update-graph
-:dataset/dataset

-Dynamically adding more event routes is a possibility, however the coupling between clj(s) makes testing very difficult.

-## Server Side Web Socket
-Server side router currently only sends events to the client-side-router.
-However, functionality for receiving events is coming.

 ## Dev

 Run all three commands in separate tabs for optimal dev experience.